Of Mice and Men

 A controversial tale of friendship and tragedy during the Great Depression

-They are an unlikely pair: George is “small and quick and dark of face”; Lennie, a man of tremendous size, has the mind of a young child.
-Yet they have formed a “family,” clinging together in the face of loneliness and alienation.
+John Steinbeck’s classic novella follows an unlikely pair: George is “small and quick and dark of face”; Lennie, a man of tremendous size, has the mind of a young child.
+Yet together they have formed a family, clinging to each other in the face of loneliness, and alienation, and hardship.

 Laborers in California’s dusty vegetable fields, they hustle work when they can, living a hand-to-mouth existence.
 For George and Lennie have a plan: to own an acre of land and a shack they can call their own.
 When they land jobs on a ranch in the Salinas Valley, the fulfillment of their dream seems to be within their grasp.
 But even George cannot guard Lennie from the provocations of a flirtatious woman, nor predict the consequences of Lennie’s unswerving obedience to the things George taught him.